HL7/davinci-dtr/input/pagecontent/specification.md

 #### Library Dependencies
 The FHIR Library containing/referencing a CQL logic file can reference other needed CQL files (e.g., helper libraries) using the `relatedArtifact` field and a RelatedArtifact with a type of depends-on.
 The engine **SHALL** make available to the execution context all such referenced CQL [Libraries](http://hl7.org/fhir/R4/library.html).

-#### Behavior when receiving malformed CQL
+#### Behavior when encountering CQL-related errors
-If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine **SHALL NOT** attempt any execution of the malformed CQL, and the client **SHALL** do the following:
+If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine **SHALL NOT** attempt any execution of the malformed CQL.
+If the CQL engine reports an error when executing any of the CQL the app should similarly stop all CQL execution.
+In either case, the client **SHALL** report the error to the payer using the [Log Questionnaire Errors operation](OperationDefinition-log-questionnaire-errors.html) and **SHOULD** Log the error internally and/or in the DTR client if possible.

-- Log the error.
+If the CQL in the Questionnaire is only used for form population purposes, the app **SHALL**:
-- Notify the user with an appropriate message indicating that the population did not occur.
+* Notify the user with an appropriate message indicating that the form population did not occur.
-- Allow the user to enter the information manually, either now or at a later time.
+* Allow the user to enter the information manually, either now or at a later time.

-The app **SHOULD** log failures and ensure the maintainer of the CQL/Questionnaire package is notified (see the DTR [Log Questionnaire Errors operation](OperationDefinition-log-questionnaire-errors.html) for details).
-In this case, the details property of the OperationOutcome **SHOULD** use MSG_BAD_SYNTAX to indicate syntactical errors.
-The destination of the OperationOutcome will be the endpoint the malformed CQL/Questionnaire was retrieved from.

-It is a CQL failure if the CQL cannot be executed by the app's CQL engine in the DTR client.

-#### Behavior when encountering execution errors
-If any errors are encountered during execution, the app's engine **SHALL NOT** attempt any further execution, and the user **SHALL** be notified with an appropriate on-screen error message.
-The app **SHALL** log failures and ensure the maintainer of the CQL/Questionnaire package is notified using the [DTR Log Questionnaire Errors](OperationDefinition-log-questionnaire-errors.html) operation.
-The user should have the option to complete the Questionnaire if possible, despite the error.
+If the CQL also includes questionnaire logic, such as whether certain elements are enabled, or other validation rules, the app **SHALL** notify the user that there is an issue with the questionnaire and prohibit further completion of the form.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">